rescrv/blue/macarunes/README.md

 1. Recover or derive the root secret for the root macaroon identifier.
 2. Build a `Verifier`.
-3. Add every exact-string context that should be true for this request.
+3. Add every exact-string context or typed fact that should be true for this request.
 4. Set the verifier time before checking expiration or not-before caveats.
-5. Pass the root macaroon, root secret, and all bound discharges to `Verifier::verify`.
+5. Pass the root macaroon, root secret, and all bound discharges to `Verifier::verify`, or pass a `PreparedRequest` to `Verifier::verify_request`.
 6. Treat every `Error::ProofInvalid` as authentication failure.

 On the client that prepares a request:

 1. Start with the root macaroon the target service gave you.
 2. Fetch every required discharge macaroon, including nested discharges.
-3. Bind every discharge to the root macaroon, or use `RequestBuilder`.
+3. Bind every discharge to the root macaroon, or use `RequestBuilder` / `AsyncRequestBuilder`.
-4. Send the root macaroon and the bound discharge list together.
+4. Send the root macaroon and the bound discharge list together, often as a serialized `PreparedRequest`.

 Errors
 ------